dasanirban834/aws-bootcamp-cruddur-2023/journal/week0.md

 Tags are simple key-valur pairs which can be used for understanding the expenses for a certain environment.
 For example, to get an idea about the costs for Dev environment, we can create a tag with environment.

 ## **Pricing Calculator**:
 AWS provides a very useful pricing calculator to estimate the costs to be incurred for a certain workload.
 For exmaple, if yoou have a requirement to deploy 100 EC2 instances, then you can easily get an estimation of costs for 100 instances by using [Pricing Calculator](https://calculator.aws/#/).

+### **IAM User and Roles**:
+Initially during aws account setup, we do activities as a root user, then we have to ensure that we create IAM users with Administrator priviledge for further activity and do not use root user anymore.
+Also, setup MFA for a root user to enhance additional layer of security. please follow below steps to create IAM users -->
+- Open IAm console and create IAM user.
+- Create group for categorization.
+- Create a role with required admin priviledges.
+- Attach the role to that partiular user.
+## **Access Keys**:
+For accessing AWS cli, access keys should be created by root user.
+Create an access key which will generate another key (secret access key), these both keys will be used while working in CLI/API.
+Please note once these two keys got geerated, keep these in safe place like securityhub or any vault as if we lose it, then it won't be recoverd.
+We have to create once againthat may cause a problem.
+Also make sure these keys should not be written in plain text format like in notepad or any code repositories to avoid account expolitation.

+### **Architecture**:

+image.png